Differential KO-theory: constructions, computations, and applications

 \subsection{Orientation and genus}

-In this section we study orientations and genera associated with KO-theory and which will be useful for us in later constructions.
-First, the genera that are relevant are the signature and, to a larger extent, the A-genus.
-The latter takes values in KO-theory for Spin manifolds while the former takes values in L-theory for oriented manifolds.
-Note that L-theory and KO-theory are related after some manipulation of coefficients (see below).
+In this section we discuss orientation and the genus associated with KO-theory and which will be useful for us in later constructions.
+We begin with the A-genus, which takes values in KO-theory for Spin manifolds.

 {\bf The $\widehat{A}$-genus.} By Borel-Hirzebruch \cite{BH}, if $M$ is a Spin manifold, then $\widehat{A}(M)$ is an integer.
 The reason for this is given by Atiyah and Singer via the interpretation as the index of a Dirac operator (see \cite{AH-diff}\cite{ASi} and \cite{LM} for exposition).
 By using families of operators, the index of a family operators is now a difference of vector bundles, which is a KO-element.
 Then the index provides a ring homomorphism